 Not only are you now considered legally allowed to vote, consume alcohol, and pay taxes all on your own.
 (Yay you!)

-But you are also a newly minted credit user as well.
-This means that you, if you have not already done so yet, you are now subject to credit checks by credit agencies like TransUnion, Experian, and Equifax, whether you like it or not.
+This means that, if you have not already done so yet, you are now subject to credit checks by credit agencies like TransUnion, Experian, and Equifax.

 So what exactly does this have to debt with getting rid of debt and more importantly, what does this mean for you, exactly?
 You may ask.